Kathryn S. Kuhar

-Kathryn S. Kuhar '20 is Associate Multimedia Editor for Arts.
+Kathryn S. Kuhar '20 is the Multimedia Chair of the 146th Guard.

 Photographer Kathryn S. Kuhar can be reached at email@example.com.
 Follow her on Twitter @kskuhar.

 During Morning Exercises, some students in the crowd held up orange signs as part of the divestment movement.
 Orange is the color of fossil fuel divestment.

 The crowd gives a standing ovation to German Chancellor Angela Merkel as she is introduced as the recipient of an honorary degree.

 Members of the Harvard College Class of 2019 stand and cheer as their degrees are conferred during Morning Exercises.

 Juan Manuel Santos, former president of Colombia and Nobel Peace Prize laureate, gave advice to students during his graduation speech at the Harvard Kennedy School Wednesday afternoon.

 Michael R. Bloomberg, former mayor of New York City and founder of Bloomberg L.P. and Bloomberg Philanthropies, reminisced and gave graduates advice at the Harvard Business School's Class Day event Wednesday.